If you’re looking for directions to Sand Run Falls near the PA Grand Canyon, you’re in the right place!

 Looking for more nearby waterfalls?

-Be sure to check out my list of 25 Must-See Waterfalls in Tioga County!
+Also, sure to check out my guide to 37 Must-See Waterfalls in Tioga County!

 Did you enjoy this article?